 While we have our ESG strategy targets for 2023, we recognise that operating sustainably is an on-going business commitment.
 We are working with specialist consultants, Rawstone Consulting, to develop our global ESG vision for the future and our next set of targets.
-This strategy will be shaped around the most material ESG issues for our business –

 At RHC, we champion apprenticeship schemes and commit to employing apprentices throughout the business to give individual talent the best possible opportunity to nurture their talent and potential.